Sign up to our newsletter

 One such app, Mobistealth was used in a murder case in Australia by killer Simon Gittany to read his girlfriend’s Lisa Harnum’s SMS messages.
 In one message, she revealed plans to escape the abusive relationship, and he threw her off the balcony of a 15th floor apartment.

 Mobistealth, along with other products such as Flexispy, are available online in free and premium versions.
 Mobistealth describes itself as, “a full-featured powerful cell phone tracking software package that enables you to get all the answers to your questions.
 What questions you say?
 They are questions about where the phone has been and what its user has been doing with it.
 With Mobistealth Android Spy Software, you can find out where the phone has been and where it is now.
 On the control panel, you get a line-by-line history with a date/time stamp linked to a map showing where the target phone has been.
 You can adjust the polling interval to get near real time logging of the target phone’s GPS location.”

 “The Basic version of Mobistealth allows you to view the target phone’s contact file.
 This is useful because it answers the question as to whom your child or employee is communicating with.

 With Mobistealth, you get to see the incoming and outgoing history of whom the target phone user was chatting with, conversing with, and planning with.
 Every SMS message on the phone gets sent to the Mobistealth server so that you can read what your child or employee is discussing.
 Even if they delete the message thread, you still retain it for viewing from your control panel.”

-In the Victorian study, 46% of victims said they felt as if they were being ‘watched’, but less than half of those had told anyone of this.
+In the Victorian study, nearly two thirds of the victims said they felt as if they were being ‘watched’, but less than half of those had told anyone of this.

 In the UK, a team at Newcastle University has developed counter-spyware to protect victims.